The Flight of Dragons: Plot

-In the time of medieval fantasy populated by fantastic creatures, the Green Wizard Carolinus, who presides over nature including the plants and animals, notices that magic is fading from the world as humanity embraces logic and science instead.
+In the time of medieval fantasy populated by fantastic creatures, the Green Wizard Carolinus, who presides over nature, including plants and animals, notices that magic is fading from the world as humanity embraces logic and science.
 Summoning his three magical brothers, he proposes combining their powers to create a "last realm of magic" as a nature reserve for the fantastic creatures hidden from the rest of the world.
 The Blue Wizard Solarius, who commands the heavens and seas, and the Golden Wizard Lo Tae Zhao, whose realm is light and air, agree to the proposal.
-However, the Red Wizard Ommadon, master of black magic, resolves instead to infect mankind with vices; causing humans to use their science to destroy themselves through their arrogance, their greed, their jealousy, and their prejudice.
+However, the Red Wizard Ommadon, master of black magic, resolves instead to infect mankind with vice, causing humans to use their science to destroy themselves (it is inferred through a brief but terrifying shot that nuclear war will be the method) through their arrogance, greed, jealousy and prejudice.

-Since the wizards are forbidden to fight among themselves, Carolinus proposes sending a group of heroes on a quest to steal Ommadon's crown, which is the source of his power.
-The party includes the knight Sir Orrin Neville-Smythe and Carolinus' young dragon companion Gorbash.
+Since the wizards are forbidden to fight among themselves, Carolinus proposes sending a group of heroes on a quest to steal Ommadon's crown, the source of his power.
+The party includes the knight Sir Orrin Neville-Smythe and Carolinus' young dragon companion, Gorbash.
 Solarius gives them an enchanted shield - The Shield of Saturn, which can deflect dark magic, and Lo Tae Zhao contributes a magic flute - The Flute of Olympus, which lulls dragons to sleep.
-Requiring a leader, Carolinus consults the magical force of Antiquity, which directs him to look 1,000 years into the future to find a man of science descended from a legendary hero.
+To find a leader, Carolinus consults the magical force of Antiquity, which directs him to look 1,000 years into the future to find a man of science descended from a legendary hero.
 In the 20th century Boston, Carolinus locates Peter Dickinson, a former scientist turned board game designer who is obsessed with dragons.
-Carolinus brings Peter back through time and enlists him in the quest, and Peter becomes enamored of Carolinus' ward, Princess Melisande.
-Ommadon sends his dragon Bryagh to capture Peter, and an accident with one of Carolinus' spells while rescuing him causes Peter to merge with Gorbash, Peter's mind taking over the dragon's body.
+Carolinus brings Peter back through time and enlists him in the quest.
+Peter becomes enamored of Carolinus' ward, Princess Melisande.
+Ommadon sends his dragon Bryagh to capture Peter, and an accident with one of Carolinus' spells while rescuing him causes Peter to merge with Gorbash, with Peter's mind taking over the dragon's body.